 "I want to recognize and congratulate the Utah Cultural Alliance on 35 years of championing – even fortifying – the arts and humanities in Utah.
 This organization is the voice of the arts and humanities in Utah.
 You empower and strength this community in terms of art and culture, fostering a sense of community that uplifts and benefits everyone.
 You are the guardians and the visionaries, and the creative leaders who are ensuring the arts and the humanities are alive and strong and contributing to our culture, to our lives, and to our economy."
 Scott Anderson, CEO Zions Bank

 Founded in March 1980, Utah Cultural Alliance (UCA) is the statewide advocate for the humanities and arts.
 We amplify culture’s contributions to Utah's economic, family, and community life.
 Utah Cultural Alliance is also the manager of nowplayingutah.com, the statewide calendar of everything to see and do in Utah with heavy emphasis on the arts and humanities.
 The site sees 1.3 million unique visitors a year.

 Advocacy // UCA lobbies for robust, fiscally responsible funding and constructive policy decisions that build culture’s presence and improve access to lifelong humanities and arts education.
 We create cultural champions among elected officials.
 We mobilize and unite the cultural sector into powerful advocates for themselves and our community.

 Amplify // UCA amplifies the public presence of culture and communicates its positive impact on community prosperity.
 Our tools include collecting data to demonstrate culture’s impacts, mapping, calendaring, and advertising the sector

-Our membership-driven organization is comprised of more than 300 organizational and individual members representing some 79,000 cultural administrators and artists.
+Our membership-driven organization is comprised of more than 300 organizational and individual members representing 111,919 cultural administrators, artists, scholars, and creative industries workers.